Enlightened Ways to Handle Life’s

-- We suffer when we forget to view life from a spiritual, more cosmic perspective.For example, that little boy’s tragedy compelled me and, I presume, others to find sensible answers to life’s most difficult questions.
-Since then, many thousands of people have been helped just by my outreaches.
-So was his death a tragedy or a victory?
+- You suffer when you forget to view life from a greater reality perspective.For example, that little boy’s tragedy compelled me and, I presume, others to find sensible answers to life’s most difficult questions.
+Since then, many thousands of people have been helped by my outreaches.
+Was his death a tragedy or a victory?

 It’s important to primarily identify with your timeless nature, your spirit, consciousness, love.
 Those things don’t go away or die.